dib-lab/2020-paper-sourmash-gather/manuscript.md

 ratio of $s$: for values of $s$ used here ($s \approx 1000$), data sets are reduced in size 1000-fold.

-Unlike MinHash, _Scaled MinHash_ supports containment analysis between sets of very different sizes, and here we demonstrate that it can be used efficiently and effectively for compositional analysis of shotgun metagenome data sets with k-mers.
-In particular, _Scaled MinHash_ is competitive in accuracy with extant MinHash-based techniques for containment analysis, while also supporting Jaccard similarity.
+Unlike MinHash, _Scaled MinHash_ supports containment estimation between sets of very different sizes, and here we demonstrate that it can be used efficiently and effectively for compositional analysis of shotgun metagenome data sets with k-mers.
+In particular, _Scaled MinHash_ is competitive in accuracy with extant MinHash-based techniques for containment analysis, while also supporting Jaccard similarity.[^durbin]

-Footnote: We note that others have also applied the ModHash concept to genomic data; see, for example, Durbin's "modimizer" [@https://github.com/richarddurbin/modimizer].
+[^durbin]: We note that others have also applied the ModHash concept to genomic data; see, for example, Durbin's "modimizer" [@https://github.com/richarddurbin/modimizer].